JackSzwergold/Writing/memories/Vietnam Vet Flips Out.md

 ***

-The scene in front of the building was more frentic in it’s own calm way than it usually was: A small crowd of neighborhood Yentas and others gathered to watch the police officers and EMS workers do whatever they were doing.
+The scene in front of the building was more frantic in it’s own calm way than it usually was: A small crowd of neighborhood Yentas and others gathered to watch the police officers and EMS workers do whatever they were doing.
 The most notable thing was that most of the yentas who would typically just be sitting around all day were standing up to see what they could see.

 From my vantage point behind them all I saw the guy from the fourth floor being led into an ambulance.
-He seemed disconnected but calm; clearly dishevled and sweaty but outside of the thousand mile stare he just seem like he needed a nap and a shower to clear him up.
+He seemed disconnected but calm; clearly disheveled and sweaty but outside of the thousand mile stare he just seem like he needed a nap and a shower to clear him up.
 The police were getting back into their cars and the small cadre of Yentas—who were still all standing up to see what was happening—slowly sat down and went back to being Yentas from a more comfortable position.

 I hung around and overheard bits and pieces of this and that.
 Since most of the Yentas were properly gossiping in the holy gossip language of Yiddish, I had no clue what they were saying.